This is a guide all about backpacking Puerto Rico!

-With the fact that the island uses the USD currency which eliminates any issues with transactional charges and handling fees.
+The fact that the island uses the USD currency eliminates any issues with transactional charges and handling fees.

 Whilst I was in Puerto Rico, I hardly ever felt in danger, and I spent most of my time out in the off the beaten path locations (not just within the safer parts of a city).